At a Glance

 ✨Tip Number 1

 Familiarise yourself with Oregon fisheries and local seafood.
-This knowledge will not only help you during the tours but also show your enthusiasm for the role when you interact with the hiring team.
+This knowledge will not only help you during the tours but also show your enthusiasm and commitment to the role when you interact with the hiring team.

 ✨Tip Number 2

 Practice your public speaking skills.
-Since you'll be leading tours, being comfortable speaking to groups is crucial.
+Since you'll be leading tours, being comfortable speaking in front of groups is crucial.
 Consider joining a local club or group that focuses on public speaking to build your confidence.

 ✨Tip Number 3

 Reach out to current or former guides if possible.
-They can provide insights into the role and share tips on how to excel, which can give you an edge in your application process.
+They can provide insights into the role and share tips on how to excel, which can give you an edge during the selection process.

 ✨Tip Number 4